 I know what you might be thinking right now.
 "Okay Winnie, but what if, what I'm passionate about is really really really niche? what are the chances of my blog ever gaining traction?"

 Have no fear, there are around 4 BILLION regular internet users.
 And your blog doesn't actually need THAT many people to make it worth it.
 To be exact, the traffic numbers of a blog is only an indication of it's profitability, but it's not a very accurate one for small to medium sized blogs.
 Because not every reader is worth the same.
 1,000 loyal readers that buy your merch or use your links are worth so much more than 10,000 casual readers that don't go through with any monetising action on your site.

 If anything a niche audience that doesn't have many alternatives is an absolute goldmine, because they're loyal and hungry for content.
-So don't be afraid to start that blog on something most people have never even heard about.
+Don't be afraid to start that blog on something most people have never even heard about.
 Your keywords would be less competitive and your readers will be loyal.

 However I will say this.
-Although you can start a blog on anything.
-ANYTHING. and you can still make a living off it.
-You need to be aware of the ways you can monetise it, because not all methods will work for every blog.
+Although you can start a blog on anything. and I mean ANYTHING, and still make a living off it.
+You need to be aware of the ways you can monetise, because not all methods will work for every blog.

-But there' always a way to monetise, you just need to know which way is best suited for your blog.
-Otherwise, starting a blog is ALWAYS the right time.
+But there' always a way to monetise, you just need to know which way is best suited for your blog niche.